MadhalasaSJ/RSS_Feed_Data_Extraction/README.md

 - **Implementation**:
   - **SQL Dump**: Created using SQLite commands to capture the schema and data of the articles table.
-  - **CSV**: Exported using SQLite commands to retrieve all articles and format them as CSV.
   - **JSON**: A separate Python script fetches articles from the database and converts them to JSON format for easy consumption.

 ## Design Choices